davechurchill/COMP4300_Project/Project Specification/README.md

 # COMP 4300 Project Specification

+The final project for COMP4300 can be done in groups of up to 4 people, and I highly recommend 4 people for the group.
+I understand that students do not always enjoy working in groups for school projects, but the reality is this is how you will be working for the rest of your careers, and the ability to work with others in a reasonable manner is factored into the grade for the course.

+Despite the length and feature scope of this project, which can look pretty scary, most of it has actually been done already in the class assignments.
+You are allowed to copy any and all code done from your assignments as a starting point for the course project.
+In this way, almost every line of code that you write for Assignment 3 and 4 are also being written for the project as well.

 ## Project GitHub URL Submission

 As soon as you have formed a group for the project and created a GitHub repo, please submit your group GitHub repo URL to the `Project - GitHub Repo URL` assignment folder on D2L.
 This must be done before the due date of the Project Proposal.
 All due dates are specified in the folder name in repo root directory.